XDeboratti/rtd-tutorial/docs/source/usage.rst

    my_ggnn.set_return_results_on_gpu(True)

 .. note::
-   The data has to be given on the same GPU as the search should be performed on, if your data is sitting on a different GPU you have to move it first.
+   The data has to be given on the same GPU as the search should be performed on, if the data is sitting on a different GPU it needs to be moved first.

 Usage Multi-GPU